ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Golang Configuration
 {: #devsecops-pipeline-configuration-spot-go}

- To configure the spot extraction process for Golang, use the following spots:
+ To configure the spot extraction process for Golang, set the following pipeline environment properties:

 * `go-ignore-main`: (Default: `false`) Indicates whether code spot extraction to not focus on main package and main function detection for the main source argument.
 * `go-output`: Specifies the executable output file from the go build command.